hitzhangjie/go-patterns/behavioral/6_command/readme.md

     Well, two bad things will occur:
     - you'll see soon you have to maintain too enormous number of subclasses, when you change the logic of base class of button, you may worried about if it affect the behavior of all subclasses.
 That means your GUI code will become dependent on the volatile code of the business logc.
-    - you may want to add shortcuts for different buttons for friendly accessibilit,. when you click the code, you may write some code in its subclass.
-Now we want to add shortcuts, when shortcuts triggered, you have to write or copy & paste the code there.
-You code will have duplicate code.
+    - you may want to add shortcuts for different buttons for friendly accessibility. when you click the code, you may write some code in its subclass.
+Now we want to add shortcuts, when shortcuts triggered, you have to copy & paste the duplicate code there.

     And besides, sometimes, you may want to lazily process the user request, so you may want to queue the actions of the player.